Detachable chairlift: Poma

 Poma entered this market within two to three years of the (Quicksilver Superchair's) installation.
 Although hard to prove, the earliest known Poma quads are from circa 1985, such as the (Coney Glade) at Snowmass, the (Liberator Express) at Mission Ridge (installed in 2005, formally known as (Summit Express), ran at Winter Park Resort from 1985 to 2005), and others.
 Many of the original high speed quads they built were known as Alpha Evolution lifts, because they utilized a Performance terminal with an Alpha drive unit at the far end.
 These early chairlifts also had vault drives which were located under the Performance terminal.
 The old (Colorado Superchair) at Breckenridge Ski Resort, and the (American Flyer) at Copper Mountain are two great examples of Performance terminals with vault drives.
 Very few lifts exist with this style to this day.
 Later on, the Performance drive terminal was modified to house the bullwheel machinery inside the main terminal structure itself, eliminating the need to run the cable through the terminal.
 Poma was also slower at introducing tire contours over chains, and it wasn't until 1992 that tire contours were used by the company with the introduction of the Challenger terminal.
 This terminal would undergo changes with the windows before officially retired in 1998.
-At that time, the new Omega T-Grip came out and a new terminal known as the Phatboy (homophone and pronounced Fat-Boy) was introduced for it.
+At that time, the new Omega T-Grip came out and a new terminal known as the Omega was introduced for it.
 It was replaced by a newer variant that mainly modified the windows on the ends in 2003.

 Unlike Doppelmayr, the Poma grips are single position.
 In such method, they are pressed down, which opens the jaws to detach the chair, and then the jaws close and the spring is released.
 The process is reversed for attachment.
 This design allows grip force to be measured as the grip travels through the contour, and for the lift to come to a stop before the grip is reattached to the haul rope if insufficient grip force is detected.
 Unlike Doppelmayr lifts that check grip force while a grip and carrier are leaving the terminal, most Poma detachable lifts are not built to operate in reverse because a grip force failed grip can be brought to a halt within the terminal.